 -If you do not pay, you do not receive your item.

 -If you want to cancel a custom order and receive a refund, you must do so before I have finished your piece.
-Otherwise, refunds are not an option even if the order has been canceled.
+Otherwise, refunds are not an option even if the order has been cancelled.

 -I DO make both national (US) and international shipments.
-However, the buyer must cover the cost of shipping.

 -If you need an item by a certain date, you MUST make me aware of the deadline ahead of time.
 If things like shipping or Customs make the item late, I am not held accountable.